ipfs/specs/src/architecture/unixfs.md

 A :dfn[Directory], also known as folder, is a named collection of child :ref[Nodes]:

-- Every link in `PBNode.Links` is an entry (child) of the directory, and `PBNode.Links[].Name` gives you the name of such child.
+- Every link in `PBNode.Links` is an entry (child) of the directory, and `PBNode.Links[].Name` gives you the name of that child.
 - Duplicate names are not allowed.
-Therefore, two elements of `PBNode.Link` CANNOT have the same `Name`. if two identical names are present in a directory, the decoder MUST fail.
+Therefore, two elements of `PBNode.Link` CANNOT have the same `Name`.
+If two identical names are present in a directory, the decoder MUST fail.

 The minimum valid `PBNode.Data` field for a directory is as follows: